 Daniel Hernandez went two-for-three on opening day but managed two hits in his next 21 plate appearances.
 Reserve catchers Eric Benitez and Cullen Hannigan both faired well in limited action from the batter’s box, going 1-for-2 and 2-for-6, respectively.

 The most puzzling fizzled bat belonged to freshman Tyler LaRue, who earned the start at DH on Opening Day.
 LaRue had a hot bat throughout the fall but went 3-for-21 this season.
 Bragga doubled-down on LaRue’s ability.
 “I will go to my grave some day saying this kid is going to hit at an elite level,” the coach said about the young hitter.
-Bragga then recalled the 1-for-9 start of his college career.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Bragga then recalled the 1-for-9 start of his college career.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: Declining optimism exists for Owls delayed season

 - BREAKING: Rice Football delays start of 2020 season

 - College Football and COVID-19: Early August Roundup